ray-project/ray/doc/source/ray-core/tasks.rst

 Tasks
 =====

-Ray enables arbitrary functions to be executed asynchronously.
+Ray enables arbitrary functions to be executed asynchronously on separate Python workers.
 These asynchronous Ray functions are called "remote functions".
 Here is an example.

 .. tabbed:: Python